 AI and ML have multiple applications, such as Amazon’s recommendation system to get you to buy more products, Google’s responsive search ads to test different versions of your search ads, and Citibank’s financial security system to spot fraudulent transactions and errors in payments.

 “While artificial intelligence may sound like something that only enterprise companies use, in 2019 we’ll see it make big inroads into small businesses.
 AI will help small businesses offer more personalized experiences to their customers by maximizing their time and automating manual tasks,” said Meredith Schmidt, executive vice president and general manager of small business essentials at Salesforce.
-Some small businesses are already using AI/ML to build conversational chatbots to answer frequently asked questions.
+Some small businesses in Los Angeles are already using AI/ML to build conversational chatbots to answer frequently asked questions.

-As investments continue to pour into these technologies, AI/ML is expected to have a greater impact on our lives.
+As IT investments continue to pour into these business technologies, AI/ML is expected to have a greater impact on our lives.
 Gartner predicts that by 2020, 85% of customer interactions will be handled without a human and that 30% of companies worldwide will be using AI in at least one of their sales processes.

 #3.
 Internet of Things (IoT)